MPCC/MPCC-API-DOC/Auth/v1/Auth.md

 ## Retrieve a Token

-Returns a oauth token for a given account context.
+Returns an oauth token for a given account context.

 ### URL
 > POST /auth/v1/tokenrequest